ja-pavi/CS378-Final-PPO/README.md

 ## Running the Demo

-A Jupyter notebook version of this code is available for interactive testing and video playback in **Google Colab**.
+A Jupyter notebook / Google Colab version of this code is available for interactive testing and video playback in **Google Colab**.
 It includes:

 - Environment setup
 - Custom wrappers for safety, confidence, and skill abstraction